rieckypoerwadiredja/my_mini_project/readme.md

 <hr>
 <br>

-right after I finished my mid-semester exam, I continued my learning by attending a Bootcamp from the Indonesian tourism ministry. in Bootcamp this time I learned the basics of making a website.
+Right after I finished my mid-semester exam, I continued my learning by attending a Bootcamp from the Indonesian tourism ministry. in Bootcamp this time I learned the basics of making a website.

 even though it's very simple because Bootcamp is intended for people who have never coded the web before, I still get new knowledge. it's a nice experience to be able to know web creation from another side that hasn't been explored before.